Inotila/Inovative-studios/README.md

 Users can signup with social media

 ### Content
-Users can listen to music etc
+Users can listen to music
+Users can watch videos

 ### Secure payment portals